-Copies of policies governing the possession, consumption, serving, and sale of alcoholic beverages on the HawCC campus are available in the Office of the Dean of Student Services and the Office of the Chancellor for Community Colleges.
+Copies of policies governing the possession, consumption, serving, and sale of alcoholic beverages on the HawCC campus are available in the Office of the Dean of Student Services.

 Smoking: Effective January 2003, the University of Hawai'i system implemented a new Tobacco Products policy in an effort to improve the working and learning environment of the university, and protect faculty, staff, students, and visitors from secondhand smoke exposure while on University of Hawai'i campuses.